Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Auction-based dynamic ridesharing

 Before introducing these properties, we must first define a trip.
 A \emph{trip} is a route that begins at the driver's start location, serves a set of passengers, and finishes at the driver's destination, respecting existing time and distance constraints.

 In this paper, our experiments consider that passengers have a maximum pick-up time and a maximum travel time, and the driver has a maximum arrival time at the destination.
-We note that other constraints, such as distance constraints where the detour made by the driver or the passengers is limited, could be considered in the definition of a trip.
+We note that other constraints, such as distance constraints where the detour made by the driver or the passengers is limited, could be considered in the definition of a trip and in the respective optimization problem to be solved.
 Thus, our system can be used in different ridesharing scenarios.

 Formally, a trip $A$ is represented simply by a set of served passengers, that is, $i \in A$ if and only if $i$ is served by trip $A$.
-The value~$\cost(A)$ is the cost for the driver to serve~$A$, representing costs such as fuel.
-The cost can, for example, be the detour cost in the ridesharing scenario or the whole trip cost in the ridesourcing scenario.
+The value~$\mathrm{\emph{cost}}(A)$ is the cost for the driver to serve~$A$, representing costs such as fuel and car wear and tear, and is public knowledge.
+The cost can, for example, be the driver's detour cost.
 The system must determine the winning trip $A^*$ to be served by the driver and the price $p_i$ to be charged from each passenger.
-Passengers not served have $p_i = 0$.
+Unserved passengers have~$p_i = 0$.
 Let $I$ be the set of all passengers, then the total value collected will be~$\sum_{i \in I} p_i$.
+Note that we call both served and non-served system users (except the driver) simply as passengers, even though some of them will not be picked up by the~driver.

 We consider that every passenger $i$ has a value $v_i$, which represents the maximum value passenger $i$ is willing to pay to the system or, from another perspective, the monetary value that passenger $i$ gives for being served.
 We also consider that $v_i$ is private information, only known to passenger $i$.
 The objective of a passenger in the auction is to maximize their \emph{utility} (or gain).
-The utility of passenger~$i \notin A^*$ is $u_i = 0$ since~${p_i = 0}$ and there is no value gained in not being served.
-For a served passenger~${i \in A^*}$, the utility is $u_i = v_i - p_i$, the private value $v_i$ for the trip minus the price paid $p_i$.
-Thus, every passenger wants to be served with the smallest cost possible.
+The utility of passenger~$i \notin A^*$ is $u_i = 0$ since~${p_i = 0}$ and there is no value gained from not being served.
+For a served passenger~${i \in A^*}$, the utility is~${u_i = v_i - p_i}$, the private value $v_i$ for being served minus the price paid $p_i$.
+Thus, every passenger wants to be served with the smallest price possible.
 As $v_i$ is private information, we ask every passenger $i$ to submit bid $b_i$ as a proxy for this value.
-Unfortunately, passenger $i$ can misreport and submit a bid $b_i$ which is different than $v_i$ in order to maximize their utility.
+Unfortunately, passenger $i$ can misreport and submit a bid $b_i$ which is different from $v_i$ to maximize their utility.